guanqiliang/guanqiliang.github.com/index.md

 # Home

-Hello, I'm a robotics researcher with the interest in modular robotics.
-I received my Ph.D. from the Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tin Lun Lam](https://sites.google.com/site/lamtinlun).
+Hello, I am currently a researcher at the University of Hamburg, working in collaboration with [Professor Jianwei Zhang](https://sites.google.com/site/lamtinlun).
+I obtained my Ph.D. from The Chinese University of Hong Kong, Shenzhen, under the supervision of [Prof. Tin Lun Lam](https://sites.google.com/site/lamtinlun).
+My research interests focus on modular robotics and multimodal systems.

 # News

 [08/2025] Invited to serve as an Associate Editor for ICRA 2026.

-[07/2025] One paper accepted to the International Journal of Robotics Research (IJRR)!
+[07/2025] One paper accepted to International Journal of Robotics Research (IJRR)!

 [05/2025] One paper accepted to IEEE/ASME Transactions on Mechatronics (T-MECH).